FuseByExample/horo-app/README.md

 * `horo-model` - Basic model used by the application
 * `horo-db` - Database access; exposes both a DataSource and a Camel Mybatis component for reuse
-* `horo-rss-reader` - Initial endpoints for consuming RSS feeds ** TODO split into a template bundle and service instance bundles
+* `horo-rss-reader` - Initial endpoints for consuming RSS feeds
-* TODO `horo-web` - REST endpoints that present a view into the database
+* `horo-web` - REST endpoints that present a view into the database

 All of the above `ws-` bundles are based on Spring DM.